johnswekenyi/selenideTests/README.md

 * Puch Submit button
 * Verify error message is displayed
 * Verify error message text is Your password is invalid!

+The project is written in Java and Maven for  dependency management.

+### How to setup locally
+* Clone the project
+* Maven will automatically download all the dependencies that you need using the POM file
+* You then can either run individual tests or all the tests.